VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Progression of disease

-• Frequent hospitalization, office, ER visits
+• Frequent hospitalization, office and/or emergency room visits

-• Serum albumin < 2.5dl
+• Serum albumin <2.5dl

 • Patient/family focus on symptom relief, not cure